mit-dig/privacyinformer/README.md

 Check out the open source [site](http://appinventor.mit.edu/appinventor-sources/) to find a lot more information about how to compile, build and run this code.

+##Pulling from App Inventor master

+The upstream master is the official App Inventor repo, to pull in the latest commits:

+`git pull upstream master

+Note you may need to resolve conflicts as needed.
+PrivacyInformer has NOT been merged into the official App Inventor repo.